microsoft/vscode-languageserver-node/README.md

 - make client browser implementation consistent with the node implementation in terms of arguments.
 This is a breaking change since it re-ordered parameter declarations.
 - Added a `CancellationToken` to the show document middleware to make it consistent with the other middleware.
 This is a breaking change since it added a required parameter.
 - Using `LogOutputChannel` for the client's output and trace channel instead of the standard VSCode `OutputChannel` type.
 This is a breaking change for clients that pass in their own log or trace channel via the `LanguageClientOptions`.
 Instead of using a normal `OutputChannel` you now need to pass in a `LogOutputChannel`.
+- LinkedList from `jsonrpc` is not implementing Map anymore.

 ## 3.17.5 Protocol, 9.0.1 Client and 9.0.1 Server